intersel/Blapy/README.md

   * **replace**: if the container-name is found from the external content, the external content should replace the current UPI block content.
   * **remove**:  if the container-name is found from the external content, then the UPI block is to be removed.
   * **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the UPIApplication_doCustomChange event.
-  * **<an animation plugin function name>**: if the container-name is found from the external content, function to call and apply to do the content change.
+  * **[an animation plugin function name]**: if the container-name is found from the external content, function to call and apply to do the content change.
+The available plugin functions may be found in the UPIApplication_AnimationPlugins.js file.
-* **data-upi-applyon** (option, default:'all'): the external container will apply only on the UPI blocks contained in the given application id element.
+* **data-upi-applyon** (option, default:'all'): By default, the UPI blocks loaded by a UPI link will be tried on all UPIApplication blocks.
+If defined, the external container will only be applied on the matched UPI blocks contained in the given application id element.

 ##Examples
 ```html